bashrc2/epicyon/README.md

 When posts are subsequently sent from the following instance (server-to-server) they should have the corresponding capability id string attached within the Create wrapper.
 To handle the *shared inbox* scenario this should be a list rather than a single string.
 In the above example that would be *['http://bobdomain.net/caps/alice@alicedomain.net#rOYtHApyr4ZWDUgEE1KqjhTe0kI3T2wJ']*.
 It should contain a random token which is hard to guess by brute force methods.

+NOTE: the token should be random and not a hash of anything.
+Making it a hash would give an adversary a much better chance of calculating it.

 ``` text
                             Alice
                               |